openwrtuser/bash4dnsmasq/README.md

 ==================================================

-Prerequisite: Dnsmasq must be installed.
+Prerequisite: Dnsmasq, wget, sed, mawk must be installed.
 For Debian-like system, use the following command to install it:

-sudo apt-get install dnsmasq
+sudo apt-get install dnsmasq wget sed mawk